PlagueHO/CosmosDB/docs/Get-CosmosDbCollectionSize.md

 ### -Database

-The name of the database to access in the CosmosDB account.
+The name of the database to access in the Cosmos DB account.

 ```yaml
 Type: String